ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/analytics_example/README.md

 # Privacy Preserving data analytics with Certifier Framework

-This sample application demonstrates how to conduct privacy preserving data analytics with the Certifier Framework.
+This sample application demonstrates how to conduct privacy preserving data analytics with the Certifier Framework on openenclave.
 It has the following properties:
 * Demonstrates how to securely use certifier framework
    * configures custom trusted policy and security domain
    * conducts data analytics only on certified secure enclaves